shakibim/Java-OOP-labtasks/README.md

 ---

+##  Lab 1: Basic Problems

+### 01. Divisibility Check (2 or 3, but not both)
+- Reads an integer from the console.
+- Determines whether the number is divisible by either 2 or 3, but not both.
+- Prints `TRUE` if the condition is met, otherwise prints `FALSE`.

+---

+### 02. Minutes to Years and Days Conversion
+- Prompts the user to enter a number of minutes (e.g., 1 billion).
+- Calculates and displays the equivalent number of years and days.
+- Assume 1 year = 365 days.
+**Output:**
+Enter the number of minutes: 1000000000
+1000000000 minutes is approximately X years and Y days

+**Example Output:**
 ### 03. Quadratic Equation Roots
 - Equation: `ax^2 + bx + c = 0`
 - Uses discriminant `D = b^2 - 4ac`.